Year over year, the overall value of Slovakian exports grew 3.1% compared to $104.7 billion during 2021.

-Applying a continental lens, 88.8% of Slovakia’s exports by value were delivered to fellow European countries while 5.7% were sold to importers in Asia.
-Slovakia shipped another 3.8% worth of goods to North America.
+Applying a continental lens, 88.5% of Slovakia’s exports by value was delivered to fellow European countries while 5.9% was sold to importers in Asia.
+Slovakia shipped another 3.9% worth of goods to North America.

-Tinier percentages went to Africa (1%), Latin America (0.45%) excluding Mexico but including the Caribbean, and Oceania (0.37%) led by Australia.
+Tinier percentages were sent to buyers in Africa (0.8%), Latin America (0.5%) excluding Mexico but including the Caribbean, then Oceania (0.4%) led by Australia.

 Slovakia’s Top Trading Partners